 AUDITORS AND AUDITORS' REPORT

 M/s.
 Singhi & Co.
-Chartered Accountants (Firm Registration Number 302049E) wereappointed as the Statutory Auditors of the Company to hold office from the conclusion ofthe 62nd Annual General Meeting (AGM) till the conclusion of the 67th AGMof the Company.
+Chartered Accountants (Firm Registration Number:302049E) were appointed as the Statutory Auditors of the Company to hold office from theconclusion of the 62nd Annual General Meeting ('AGM') till the conclusion of the 67th AGMof the Company.

-The para wise responses of the management to theopinion/remarks/observations made inthe Independent Auditors' Report on the financialstatements of the Company for the yearending 31 March 2019 are given below:
+The para wise responses of the management to theopinion/remarks/observations made in the Independent Auditors' Report on the financialstatements of the Company for the year ended 31 March 2022 are given below:

 In terms of Section 204 of the Act and Rules framed thereunder M/s.
-S. M. Gupta & Co.
-Practicing Company Secretaries were appointed to conduct the Secretarial Audit ofthe Company for the Financial Year 2018-19.
+K.Arun & Co.
+Company Secretaries were appointed to conduct the Secretarial Audit ofthe Company for the Financial Year 2021-22.
 The report of the Secretarial Auditor isannexed as Annexure 6 to this Report.
 The Secretarial Audit Report does not contain anyqualification reservation or adverse remark.